What are these tennis legends up to now?

 (CNN)From Bjorn Borg to Steffi Graf, CNN has spoken to plenty of tennis legends in 2016.
-Find out they have been up to since hanging up their rackets.
+Find out what they have been up to since hanging up their rackets.

 Bjorn Borg